martinlindhe/feng/README.md

-# TODO 5 mars 2021:

-TODO 1000. example client app in a blog about it (need easy to use end-user API)
-    show how to make a gameboy rom header frontend using template or something

 # FUTURE POSSIBLE FEATURES

 - render the yaml template representation as a zim language input data validator (code-gen)

-TODO 3. cli - checksum field validator

 - universal raw data expander: